-The specific procedures for assessing, reviewing, and resolving Prohibited Conduct depend upon he nature of the Respondent's relationship to MSM, and the type of Prohibited Conduct at issue.
+The specific procedures for assessing, reviewing, and resolving Prohibited Conduct depend upon the nature of the Respondent's relationship to MSM, and the type of Prohibited Conduct at issue.

-A. The Respondent is a Student
+1. The Respondent is a Student

-If the Respondent is a Student and the alleged conduct would constitute either Sexual andGender-Based Misconduct or Title IX Misconduct, MSM will use the Student Proceduresat Appendix B for responding to the alleged conduct.
+If the Respondent is a Student and the alleged conduct would constitute either Sexual and Gender-Based Misconduct or Title IX Misconduct, MSM will use the Student Procedures at Appendix B of the Title IX Sexual and Gender Based Misconduct Policy for responding to the alleged conduct.

-B. The Respondent is an Employee
+2. The Respondent is an Employee

-If the Respondent is an Employee (i.e., faculty, staff), MSM will use the Employee Procedures at Appendix C for responding to the alleged conduct.
+If the Respondent is an Employee (i.e., faculty, staff), MSM will use the Employee Procedures at Appendix C of the Title IX Sexual and Gender Based Misconduct Policy for responding to the alleged conduct.
 The specific process MSM will use to respond to a complaint of Prohibited Conduct will depend on the type of conduct alleged.

-C. The Respondent is both a Student and an Employee
+3. The Respondent is both a Student and an Employee

-If the Respondent is both a Student and an Employee (i.e., a Resident Physician), the Title IX Coordinator will determine whether the Student or Employee Procedures, at Appendices B and C respectively, apply based upon the facts and circumstances of the alleged Prohibited Conduct, and whether those circumstances relate more closely to the Respondent's status as a Student or an Employee (i.e., in cases in which the Respondent is a Resident Physician).
+If the Respondent is both a Student and an Employee (i.e., a Resident Physician), the Title IX Coordinator will determine whether the Student or Employee Procedures, at Appendices B and C of the Title IX Sexual and Gender Based Misconduct Policy respectively, apply based upon the facts and circumstances of the alleged Prohibited Conduct, and whether those circumstances relate more closely to the Respondent's status as a Student or an Employee (i.e., in cases in which the Respondent is a Resident Physician).

-D. The Respondent is a Third Party or Patient
+4. The Respondent is a Third Party or Patient

 MSM's ability to take appropriate corrective action against a Third Party or Patient will be determined by the nature of the Third Party's relationship to MSM.
-Complaints against Third Parties are addressed using the Employee Procedures at Appendix C.
+Complaints against Third Parties are addressed using the Employee Procedures at Appendix C of the Title IX Sexual and Gender Based Misconduct Policy.